bcebere/Understanding-and-Explaining-Web-Fingerprinting-with-a-Protocol-Centric-Approach/README.md

 In this repository, we provide the code to reproduce the results in the "Understanding-and-Explaining-Web-Fingerprinting-with-a-Data-Centric-Approach" paper.
 The repository includes reference Machine Learning models for evaluation in the `models` folder and tools for generating HTTPS datasets in the `crawlers` folder.

+The code was tested using `Linux Mint 21.2 Victoria` and `Python 3.10`.

 ## Repository structure
 This repository is organized as follows:
 ```bash